 Savin Hill Beach offers much-needed respite for city dwellers on a hot summer day.
 It is one of three public beaches comprising the Dorchester Shores Reservation.
-In addition to the beach’s protected swimming area, there are a tot lot and baseball fields.
-The beach, designed by the famous Olmstead Brothers landscape firm, was one of the most popular beaches in Boston, along with nearby Malibu Beach, until the 1960s, when a lack of upkeep forced patrons to flee.
-But Savin Hill Beach has been re-sanded and new, upgraded landscaping has been added to the surrounding beachfront area.
-There are lifeguards on duty during the summer, so swimmers can safely enjoy a dunk to escape the heat.
+In addition to its protected swimming area, there are baseball fields and a tot lot.
+Designed by the famous Olmsted Brothers landscape firm, it was one of the most popular beaches in Boston, along with nearby Malibu Beach, until the 1960s, when a lack of upkeep lost its patrons.
+But the beach has been re-sanded and new, upgraded landscaping added to the surrounding beachfront area.

 109 Savin Hill Ave.

 A true Dorchester original, opened in 1999 by two longtime Dorchester residents, the restaurant prides itself on its neighborhood spirit, tradition, friendly service, and large portions of excellent food.
 Breakfast begins at 5:30 am (6:30 am on Sundays), but the breakfast menu is available all day and includes classic fare like omelets, pancakes, French toast, and waffles.
 It also serves lunch (no dinner): dishes like chicken Parmesan and pasta, juicy steak tips, crab cake BLT, and veggie burgers.
 It serves traditional Irish breakfast items like Irish sausage and black and white pudding, a nod to the many Irish immigrants who make Dorchester their home.
 Another popular draw is Fish Friday: fried or baked fish, served with coleslaw.